Mailman (City Letter Carrier)

 I return harrassing mail and postal worker sends it back to me asking.
 Is this legal?
 My mail is mine and can return any mail i believe is hsrrasment from some esp if i hae already dealt withnthat company.
 Do o have to explain this?

-Asked by donna faulknrr over 9 years ago
+Asked by donna faulknrr almost 10 years ago

 I must first start with my disclaimer that we are poorly trained in what the regulations or SOP are when it comes to certain situations that come up.
 I can't say what is legal or not regarding your question.
 I do think it is inappropriate for the postal worker to ask you anything about returning mail.